ncatlab/nlab-content/pages/5/5/7/6/26755/content.md

 That is to say, the preimage map $f^{-1}$ preserves negligible sets.
 \end{definition}

-By inspection, precomposition with a measurable map that reflects negligible sets preserves both equivalence relations: equality almost everywhere and weak equality almost everywhere.
+By inspection, precomposition with a measurable map that reflects negligible sets preserves both equivalence relations: equality almost everywhere and weak equality almost everywhere (defined below).

 A measurable map reflects subnegligible sets if and only if it reflects negligible sets.